 (P – Yr 2) and many other areas of day to day life at the College.

 Our school banking provider is the Hume Bank.
-A ‘Clancy Koala’ Junior Savers’ Club envelope is available at both campus offices.
+A ‘Clancy Koala’ Junior Savers’ Club envelope is available from the Front Office.
 To join, simply complete the Permission Note/Application for an account and return it to the Front Office.
 There is no need to send any money with the application forms.
 School banking encourages young students to save.
 The College also benefits from school banking with Hume Bank paying a commission of $2.00 for each account that is opened.

-Students in years K-2 are eligible for free bus travel from their place of residence.
+In New South Wales, students in years K-2 are eligible for free bus travel from their place of residence.
 Students in years 3-6 who live further than 1.6km’s straight line (2.3km walk) are eligible for free bus travel from their place of residence.
 Students in years 7-12 who live further than 2km’s straight line (2.9km walk) are eligible for free bus travel from their place of residence.
-Application forms can be collected from the Front Office at both campuses.
-Contact the bus companies for further information about routes and times.
+Applications for free school travel in rural and residential NSW will need to be completed online.